lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

 .. keyword:: filename
     :section: system
+    :unit:  Ang
     :type: string

     This is the path of the file containing the system coordinates.
+When velocities are provided, the unit Ang/fs is assumed.

 .. keyword:: type_traj
     :section: system